KamilLelonek/squid3-cache-proxies/README.md

     ./scripts/run_hierarchy <NUMBER>

-To clear logs from all machines:
+To clear logs and cache on all machines:

-    ./scripts/clear_access_logs
+    ./scripts/clear_cache_and_logs

 ## Help